 This dosage of Delta 8 THC completely prevented nausea and delayed nausea throughout treatment, while they would have expected the patients to vomit in most treatments without it.
 The study concluded, “In summary, the complete success in preventing vomiting due to antineoplastic treatment in children, and the essential lack of side effects, leads us to believe that delta 8-THC at a dose considerably higher than the doses of delta-9-THC usually administered to adults, can serve as a new, inexpensive antiemetic agent in pediatric cancer chemotherapy.”

-Additionally, for therapeutic use, many adult users report Delta-8 THC to provide similar relief to Delta-9 THC without the adverse side effects, such as paranoia or anxiety.
+Additionally, for therapeutic use, many adult users report Delta 8 THC provides similar relief to Delta-9 THC without adverse side effects, such as paranoia or anxiety.
 There’s enough research behind the legitimacy of Delta-8 THC as an alternative pharmacological agent, so it deserves at least more research.

 The Future of Delta 8 THC: A Path to Acceptance and Mainstream Attention

 A few decades ago, no one saw cannabis legalization happening.
 Now dozens of states are flipping and giving in to the green wave.
 CBD was unlikely to be accepted until a few key cases swayed public favor.
 Delta 8 THC could likely follow a similar path to acceptance.

 The outcome of the DEA’s proposed regulations will determine the market legitimacy of Delta-8 THC in the coming years; however, the fight for normalization has a strong case behind it.
 It’s impossible to read the future, but if cannabis’s past victories are anything to judge by, Delta 8 THC is the next substance to receive mainstream attention.